ibm-cloud-docs/satellite/locations.md

 {: shortdesc}

 **Before you begin**:
-- Make sure that you [attached at least 3 hosts to your location](/docs/satellite?topic=satellite-hosts#attach-hosts-cli) to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
+- [Attach at least 6 hosts (or 3 hosts for demonstration purposes only) to your location](/docs/satellite?topic=satellite-hosts#attach-hosts-cli) to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
 - Verify that your location is in an **Action required** state.

 **To create the control plane**:

-1. Identify at least 3 machines that you want to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
+1. Identify the hosts that you want to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
 All hosts must be in an `unassigned` state.
     ```
     ibmcloud sat host ls --location <location_name_or_ID>
     ```